jeffpar/pcjs.v1/disks/pcx86/dos/ibm/3.10/README.md

 the first month of its release.
 And "quietly" seems to be a fair assessment, since I've so far been unable to locate any contemporary reports (e.g., press releases or magazine articles) regarding these PC-DOS 3.10 variations.

+Also, a note of thanks to [Jeff Duntemann](https://www.contrapositivediary.com/?p=2107) for sharing his collection of old diskettes with PCjs, which included, among other things, IBM's "patched" copy of PC-DOS 3.10.

 ### Directory of PC-DOS 3.10 (Disk 1)

 	 Volume in drive A has no label